firsoft-fga/firsoft-fga.github.io/README.md

 Hi.
 I work with Progress/Openedge since 1994 y. (start from Progress 8 to OE 12.8) in finance area ( Baltic banks) , from 2025 freelancer . <br/>
 I am the author of OE PDP ( OE parallel data processing) which is based in windows/linux IPC API . <br/>
-Now based of this library work more than 10 services in 3 banks in Baltics . <br>
+Now based of this library work more than 10 services in 3 banks in Baltics . <br/>
 Also I created pwh_gear (progress webhandler gear) - tool for more easy use procedures/classes in OE PAS .  <br/>
 I will be happy to share my experience and knowledge. <br/>
 Best regards , Gennadi Firsov ( location Tallinn,Estonia) <br/>